 - Eiichiro Oda, author of One Piece, was told by the voice actor for Franky regarding what hairstyles he doesn't want Franky to have.
 Guess which character inexplicably got a new hairstyle every chapter.

-- He trolled the shipping fandom again (specifically the Sasuke/Karin shippers who suggested that Sarada was actually Karin's daughter) in the Post Script Season Naruto Gaiden, with the revelation that Sarada could be actually the daughter of Sasuke with Karin instead of Sakura, he even involved a DNA test to confirm this causing the fandom to explode... but then in the end it was revealed that Sakura is indeed Sarada's biological mother.
+- He trolled the shipping fandom again (specifically the Sasuke/Karin shippers who suggested that Sarada was in reality Karin's daughter) in the Post-Script Season Naruto Gaiden, with the revelation that Sarada could actually be the daughter of Sasuke with Karin instead of Sakura, he even added scene of a DNA test to confirm this causing the fandom to explode... but then in the end it was revealed that Sakura was indeed Sarada's biological mother all along.
 With this, Kishimoto's status of troll is fully confirmed.

 - When summaries and magazines announced that, after a long, long stretch or episodes, Ash and co. from Pokémon were finally in Nimbasa Town, people assumed that the "town" part was a mistake, as the gang were supposed to go to Nimbasa City for Ash's next Gym.
 When the episode aired, we learned that, yes, they were in Nimbasa Town, and still had a while to go before they reached Nimbasa City.
 Understandably, Ash and his friends are pretty shocked by this.